All Episodes

 The court system is still fucked.

-The court system internationally and even nationally, and all over around the planet, the courts that are dealing with any kind of contractual obligations with corporations, and especially with corporations and government, just grind to a halt.
+Court system internationally and even nationally, and all of around the planet, the courts that are dealing with any kind of contractual obligations with corporations and especially with corporations and government just grind to a halt.

 And there's judges that have nothing to do.